Technical Advisor Environmental Health

 Open to Expatriates: No

-This position can be based in New York, Washington DC, Geneva, London.
+This position can be based in New York, Washington DC, Geneva, London or Nairobi.

 The IRC’s vision is to lead the humanitarian field by implementing high-impact, cost-effective programs for people affected by crisis and by using our learning and experience to shape policy and practice.
 To achieve that vision, the IRC’s Technical Excellence (TE) provides technical assistance to IRC’s country program staff and shares what we learn to influence policy and practice.